Updated: August 2023

 Suggesting there is a need to ‘prepare’ for birth contradicts the fact that women’s bodies are perfectly capable of preparing for birth without intervention.
 However, perineal stretching massage can increase some women’s confidence in their body’s ability to stretch and open for their baby.
 On the other hand, plenty of women don’t prepare in this way, and whether you have confidence in your body or not, your perineum will stretch.

 A number of guidelines recommend that women should be encouraged to massage their perineums during pregnancy to reduce the chance of tearing.
 The reference cited to support this recommendation is a Cochrane Review.
 However, the review did not conclude that massage reduced the chance of tearing.
 It found that women having their first baby who did perineal massage were less likely to have an episiotomy – not a tear.
-This suggests that care providers act differently in these cases – and needs further investigation.
+An episiotomy is an external factor and is dependent on the individual care provider rather than the woman’s anatomy.
 Perhaps perineal massage helps women to fit unnecessary birthing timeframes prescribed by hospitals, therefore avoid being cut?

-There is a rather scary device called an Epi-No designed to use during pregnancy to stretch the perineum.
-A large RCT found that “antenatal use of the Epi-No device is unlikely to be clinically beneficial in the prevention of intrapartum levator ani damage, or anal sphincter and perineal trauma.”
-Personally I worry about potential long term effects of repeatedly stretching the perineum to the size of a babies head.
+There are also perineal stretching devices being marketed to women.
+The websites for these products make bold unsubstantiated statements.
+One brand simply states figures with no citation.
+Another popular brand has a webpage listing ‘studies’.
+However, these studies are pilot studies, study protocols or are very poor quality and old.
+Interesting, the only good quality research I can find into this device is not included on the brand website.
+This large RCT found that the stretching device did not reduce the chance of any type of perineal tearing, episiotomy, levator ani damage or anal sphincter trauma.
+Instead, it increased the rate of external anal sphincter damage.
+The researchers conclude that “antenatal use of the Epi-No device is unlikely to be clinically beneficial in the prevention of intrapartum levator ani damage, or anal sphincter and perineal trauma.”
+Personally I worry about potential long term effects of repeatedly stretching the perineum to the size of a baby’s head.
 Although a woman may give birth a number of times during her life, she will usually have more than a day between each baby’s head stretching her vagina.
-It is also a reflection of our technocratic culture that a ‘device’ is considered to be necessary in order to prepare for childbirth.
+I’d be interested to see some long term studies into pelvic floor outcomes after the use of these devices.

 General factors known to increase the chance of tearing during birth are (Dahlen et al. 2015):